tamasseller/wtfs/README.md

 but there is significant cross including going on between the headers, so to keep things simple **add the root of the libraray tree to your include path** to get things going.

+Also, as this code uses several parts of the [pet](http://github.com/tamasseller/pet "Proper Embedded Templates") library you will **also need to add the root of the pet tree** that to your include path.
+It is done like so to avoid feature duplication (like basic data structure primitives) because you may want to use those pet utilities in your application too.

 The whole filesystem code is implemented as set of class templates and all of the configuration data and environment dependencies are injected through a single template parameter.